calchiwo/twitterxscraper/README.md

 ## Why I built this

+I built this because I wanted to understand how scraping actually works once you leave tutorials and toy examples.

+I wanted to deal with a real modern site like X, where the page never fully settles, things keep loading in the background, and you can’t just wait for a simple page load event and hope for the best.

+I also wanted to stop hardcoding values everywhere and start writing code that can be reused without opening files and changing strings every time.
+Passing inputs at runtime, handling limits properly, and structuring things like a real tool mattered to me.

+More than anything, I wanted to build something small, real, and finished, not just another experiment that works once and gets abandoned.

+## Why I built this

 I built this because i wanted to a few things properly like,

 - how scraping actually works in the real world